 7. Adoption of Code

-(1) Under section 344A(1) of the Health Act 1911, the Code of Practice for Skin Penetration Procedures published by the Executive Director, Public Health, and amended from time to time, under section 344A(2) of the Health Act 1911 (referred to in these regulations as the Code) is adopted in whole.
+(1) Under the Health (Miscellaneous Provisions) Act 1911 section 344A(1), the Code of Practice for Skin Penetration Procedures published by the Chief Health Officer, and amended from time to time, under the Health (Miscellaneous Provisions) Act 1911 section 344A(2) (referred to in these regulations as the Code) is adopted in whole.

-(2) Under section 344A(3) of the Health Act 1911, the office of the Environmental Health Services of the Health Department of Western Australia, Grace Vaughan House, 227 Stubbs Terrace, Shenton Park, Perth is prescribed as the place at which the Code is available for public inspection, without charge, during normal office hours.
+(2) Under the Health (Miscellaneous Provisions) Act 1911 section 344A(3), the office of the Environmental Health Services of the Health Department of Western Australia, Grace Vaughan House, 227 Stubbs Terrace, Shenton Park, Perth is prescribed as the place at which the Code is available for public inspection, without charge, during normal office hours.

+[Regulation 7 amended in Gazette 10 Jan 2017 p.
+282.]

 8. Compliance with the Code

 (1) An owner of an establishment who does not ensure that the establishment complies with the Code commits an offence under these regulations.